-By the 1909-1910 winter season, 244 Marlborough was the home of Dr. William Phillips Graves, a physician and professor of gynecology at Harvard Medical School, and his wife, Alice Myrick (Chase) Graves.
+By the 1909-1910 winter season, 244 Marlborough was the home of Dr. William Phillips Graves and his wife, Alice Myrick (Chase) Graves.
+He was a physician and professor of gynecology at Harvard Medical School, and maintained his office at 244 Marlborough.
+They previously had lived at 395 Beacon.
 They also maintained a home on Nantucket and later in Pepperell.
-In 1909, they had lived at 395 Beacon.

 On February 1, 1912, Alice Graves purchased 244 Marlborough from Paul Thorndike.

-Dr. Graves maintained his medical offices at 244 Marlborough until about 1921.
-By 1922, he had moved his office to 198 Commonwealth.
+Dr. Graves continued to maintain his medical office at 244 Marlborough until about 1921, when he moved it to 198 Commonwealth.